 - promote the development and use of innovative online and mobile payments.

 PSD2 also introduced two new types of regulated service providers:

 - Payment Initiation Service Providers (PISPs)

 - Account Information Service Providers (AISPs)

-More information can be found at Open Banking.
+More information can be found in the European Commission website.

 A service made available to users of payment services with online access to accounts through which the payer can get, thanks to an online platform, a consolidated view view on their data even those held in multiple banks or payment accounts.

 A service provided where a payer can make an online payment through the service, like a direct debit, to a third party beneficiary.